WebOfTrustInfo/rwot7-toronto/draft-documents/A_DID_for_everything.md

 ## Abstract

-The decentralized identifier (DID) is a new type of globally unique identifier that offers a model for lifetime scope, portable digital identity that does not depend on any centralized authority and that can never be taken away by third-parties.
+The decentralized identifier (DID) is a new open standard type of globally unique identifier that offers a model for lifetime scope, portable digital identity that does not depend on any centralized authority and that can never be taken away by third-parties [[14]].
+DIDs are supported by the W3C community [[14]] and the Decentralized Identity Foundation (DIF) [[16]].
 DIDs are the "atomic units" of a new layer of decentralized identity infrastructure.
 DIDs can be extended from identifiers of people, to any entity, thus to identify _everything_.
-We can use DIDs to help us identify and manage objects, machines or agents through their digital twins, to locations, to events, and even to pure data objects, which we refer to as decentralized autonomic data (DAD) items[^1].
+We can use DIDs to help us identify and manage objects, machines or agents through their digital twins, to locations, to events, and even to pure data objects, which we refer to as decentralized autonomic data (DAD) items [[1]][[3]].

 The paper will present novel use-cases for DIDs and DADs and propose a new cryptographic data structure that is a self contained blockchain of DADs.
 This enables the verification of the provenance of a given data flow.
+It builds on a prior paper [[1]] and an associated reading [[2]].

 DIDs are only the base layer of decentralized identity infrastructure.
-The next higher layer -- where most of the value is unlocked -- is verifiable claims.
-This is the technical term for a digitally signed electronic data structure that conforms to the interoperability standards being developed by the W3C Verifiable Credentials Working Group.
+The next higher layer (where most of the value is unlocked), is verifiable claims.
+This is the technical term for a digitally signed electronic data structure that conforms to the interoperability standards being developed by the W3C Verifiable Credentials Working Group [[15]].
 When a DID and hence DADs of the resultant data are extended to machines and autonomic data, the provenance chain of the data flow can provide the basis for verifiable claims and attestations about the data flow as well as the basis for a reputation.

 ## Why this matters

 Today, the Internet is probably best described as a network comprised of all interconnected entities, traditionally referring to human users and computers.
-When we add connected entities and devices in the so-called Internet of Things (IoT), the number of addressable elements is in the tens of billions, with an estimate of 75 bn connected IoT devices in 2025[^2].
+When we add connected entities and devices in the so-called Internet of Things (IoT), the number of addressable elements is in the tens of billions, with an estimate of 75 bn connected IoT devices in 2025 [[4]].
 Software services, such as algorithms and bots, further extend this universe of identifiable entities.

 The resulting combinatorics of possible connections between any given set of entities is an impossibly large number.
 Yet in today's user journeys or business environments, agents (whether human, machine, or software) increasingly need to communicate, access or transact with a diverse group of these interconnected objects to achieve their goals in both the digital and physical worlds.
 This requires a straightforward and ubiquitous method to address, verify and connect these elements together.

-**Definition of Entity:** Something that has a distinct and independent existence either in the real or the digital world.
+**Definition of *Entity*:** Something that has a distinct and independent existence either in the real or the digital world.
 Examples of an entity are:

-*   Living Organism
+*   *Living Organism*
-*   Physical Object
+*   *Physical Object*
-*   Locations or Events
+*   *Locations or Events*
-*   Machines and Devices in the Internet of Things (IoT)
+*   *Machines and Devices in the Internet of Things (IoT)*
-*   Digital Asset, Data Set or Agent
+*   *Digital Asset, Data Set or Agent*

 Human or object identities are stored in multiple centralised or federated systems such as government, ERP, IoT or manufacturing systems.
 From the standpoint of cryptographic trust verification, each of these centralised authorities serves as its own root of trust.

 An entity trailing along a value chain is interacting with multiple systems.
 Consequently, a new actor in any given value chain has no method to independently verify credentials of a human or attributes of either a physical object or data item (provenance, audit trail).
-This results in the existence of complex validation, quality inspection and paper trail processes and, enormous hidden _trust overhead_ _costs _are added to all value chains and services.
+This results in the existence of complex validation, quality inspection and paper trail processes and, enormous hidden *trust overhead* costs are added to all value chains and services.

-To be a truly global solution, easy to use and still safe from hacking and sovereign interference, such a scheme must include: preservation of privacy, security from tampering, reliable trust verification, assurance of risk, and independence from any vendor-defined naming API, yet still be one-to-one mappable onto it.
+To be a truly global solution, easy to use and still safe from hacking and sovereign interference, such a scheme must include:

+* preservation of privacy
+* security from tampering
+* reliable trust verification
+* assurance of risk
+* independence from any vendor-defined naming API
+* one-to-one mappable onto each entity.

 Therefore, a universal addressing, trust verification system and associated interoperable protocol must be utilised, empowering every form of entity.